FAR -- Part 4

 (d) There is a reporting exception in 52.204-10(d) for contractors and subcontracts who had gross income in the previous tax year under $300,000.

-(a) The contracting officer shall insert the clause at 52.204-10, Reporting Executive Compensation and First-Tier Subcontract Awards, in all solicitations and contracts of $25,000 or more.
+(a) Except as provided in paragraph (b) of this section, the contracting officer shall insert the clause at 52.204-10, Reporting Executive Compensation and First-Tier Subcontract Awards, in all solicitations and contracts of $30,000 or more.

 (b) The clause is not prescribed for contracts that are not required in to be reported in the Federal Procurement Data System (FPDS) (see Subpart 4.6).